-Based on this, we introduce a method called \emph{Explore-Go} that uses exploration at the start of each episode, in order to train on more states in the environment while also achieving a low value error, significantly increasing generalisation performance (see blue in Figure \ref{fig:random}).
-Explore-Go consists of a simple modification to the collection of rollouts of an RL algorithm and can be combined with existing on-policy and off-policy algorithms, even algorithms that do not allow extensive exploration throughout the training process (as in the approach from \citet{jiang_importance_2023}.
-In summary, our contributions are the following: \begin{itemize}[leftmargin=20px] \item We demonstrate that increasing the agent's coverage of the training contexts through exploration can improve generalisation but can also result in a larger error between the learned and the optimal value.
-Through the lens of data augmentation, we argue that training on additional states is less effective when the target values are not accurate, and we demonstrate that generalisation can be further improved by expanding coverage \emph{while also} taking care to maintain low value error. \item We propose a method called \emph{Explore-Go} that, to the best of our knowledge, is the first approach explicitly using exploration to improve generalization that can also be used in on-policy algorithms.
-Explore-Go artificially increases the number of contexts on which the agent trains by leveraging an exploration phase at the beginning of each episode.
-We show that it can improve generalisation performance when combined with on- and off-policy methods on several benchmarks, including both full and partial observability.\footnote{We provide code for our experiments at \texttt{<redacted for review>}.} \end{itemize}
+Based on this, we introduce a simple approach called \emph{Explore-Go} that leverages existing pure exploration techniques in a new way.
+It applies a pure exploration phase at the start of each training episode, to train on more states in the training contexts, while also achieving a low value error, thereby significantly increasing generalization performance (see blue in Figure~\ref{fig:random}).
+Our contributions are: \begin{itemize}[leftmargin=20px] \item We observe that increasing the agent's coverage through exploration of the training contexts can improve generalization but can also result in a larger error between the learned and optimal value.
+Through the lens of data augmentation, we argue that training on additional states is less effective when the target values are not accurate, and we propose that generalization can be further improved when expanding coverage \emph{while also} taking care to maintain low value error.
+This phenomenon is demonstrated in the Four Rooms environment from Figure \ref{fig:random} by correlating generalization performance with exploration, buffer diversity and value error. \item We propose a simple approach called \emph{Explore-Go} that, to the best of our knowledge, is the first approach explicitly using exploration to improve generalization \emph{that can also} be used in on-policy algorithms.
+Explore-Go artificially increases the number of contexts on which the agent trains by leveraging existing pure exploration techniques in a new exploration phase at the beginning of each training episode.
+We show that it can improve test-time performance when combined with on- and off-policy methods on several generalization benchmarks, including both full and partially observable ones.\footnote{We provide code for our experiments at \texttt{https://github.com/MWeltevrede/Explore-Go}.} \end{itemize}